Trails

 8. Drainage problems

-West Shore Reconstruction project (new for 24-25)
+West Shore Reconstruction project – 2024-2025

 • Reconstruct approximately 2.35 miles of the West Shore Trail between Sunnyside Resort and Idlewild Way to replace aged and failing infrastructure, improve mobility and safety, and enrich user experience.